Pseudoduality and Complex Geometry in Sigma Models: Introduction

 It has been pointed out \cite{zumino} that $N = 2$ supersymmetric sigma model with chiral superfields in two dimensions is represented by a target space which has K\"{a}hler geometry.
-As known by `Gates, Hull and Rocek theorem`, this geometry is bi-hermitian which has two complex structures, and the metric is hermitian with respect to both of them.
+As known by `Gates, Hull and Rocek theorem', this geometry is bi-hermitian which has two complex structures, and the metric is hermitian with respect to both of them.
+In what follows we first outline the basics of K\"{a}hler geometry and then progress to construct the pseudoduality transformations on this geometry to find out the necessary conditions.